khred/IDSM-Tutorial-Group-5/ISDM Project.md

 			</td>
 			<td width="481">
                     <p>
-                    - Develop a new system based on the requirement from RM and Customer. <br />
+                    - Develop a new system based on the requirements from RM and customers. <br />
-                    - modifying the new system based on the suggestion from the System test team. <br />
+                    - Modifying the new system based on the suggestion from the System test team. <br />
                     - Report the process of the new system to the project manager. <br />
                     - Debug and maintaining the system.
+		    - Presenting new system to all employees.
                 </p>
 			</td>
 		</tr>